drts01/notes/stackedit/jobs/LinkedIn.md

   - designed
     - how the CacC servers would publish, rotate, sign (web of trust) keys.
     - documented the bootstrap process, which would as serve to revoke and republish incase of emergancy
-    - no maintance required because if key ser
+    - no maintance required because if key server goes down, the PoP will continue to have the current secrets and we bootstrap w/ a single script again.
+    - active and inactive keys are distributed
 - **Results**:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk0MDIwMTQ0LDIzMTQyMjExMSwxOTU1Mj
-QzMzg1LDE3Mzk5ODM3NjAsNzg5NjI5MDgyLC0xNzI5NzA3OTkw
-LC0zNzEyNjk3LDE4NzY5MDMxMzYsMTkxMTA0MjEzNCwxODMxNz
-M4ODc0LDEyNTYzNjc1ODldfQ==
+eyJoaXN0b3J5IjpbLTE4OTgwNDA0MDksMjMxNDIyMTExLDE5NT
+UyNDMzODUsMTczOTk4Mzc2MCw3ODk2MjkwODIsLTE3Mjk3MDc5
+OTAsLTM3MTI2OTcsMTg3NjkwMzEzNiwxOTExMDQyMTM0LDE4Mz
+E3Mzg4NzQsMTI1NjM2NzU4OV19
 -->